Community Conservation of Chitwan National Park’s Freshwater Ecosystems and Gharials

 In Narayani and Rapti rivers of Chitwan National Park, land-use change, river bank disturbance, and harmful and unsustainable fishing methods, have caused dramatic declines in water quality and fish stocks, significantly impacting the health, income and food security of local communities, and near extinction of a critically endangered gharial ranked 15th out of 100 reptiles in the EDGE of Existence classification.
 With only 150 individuals in Nepal, this fragile population is under threat from egg collection, poaching, deteriorating fish stocks and the decreasing health of the river ecosystems.

-This project will target threats that implicitly connect the fate of gharials, to the health of the river and those communities heavily reliant on freshwater resources.
+This project being implemented by Himalayan Nature in collaboration with ZSL Nepal and funded by Darwin Initiative (DI), UK target threats that implicitly connect the fate of gharials, to the health of the river and those communities heavily reliant on freshwater resources.
 The interventions planned in this project were highlighted in the gharial action plan 2012-2016, and the Narayani and Rapti River Conservation Plan 2016-2020.

 The main objective of this project is to safeguard the future of the critically endangered gharial population and the vital Narayani and Rapti river ecosystems, harnessing community engagement and support.
 Through these conservation efforts, local communities’ access to clean water, food security, sustainable fisheries, agro-biodiversity and other livelihoods will be secured.